 A common spinal condition, scoliosis affects more than three million people per year in the United States.
 Approximately two to three percent of American teens have been diagnosed with this spinal disorder.
 But what is this spinal condition and what kind of treatments are available at Pain and Spine Specialists?

-Scoliosis is defined as a sideway curvature of the spine.
+Scoliosis is defined as a sideways curvature of the spine.
 This disorder often occurs just before puberty during a rapid growth spurt.
 While females are at a higher risk for developing this condition, males can also be affected by it.
 On an x-ray, a person’s spine is more of an “s” or “c” shape than the normal straight line.
-These curves make a person’s shoulders, hips, and waist appears uneven.
+These curves make a person’s shoulders, hips, and waist appear uneven.
 When a person suffers from scoliosis, the spine’s vertebrae may also rotate, causing one shoulder blade or trunk muscles to be more prominent than others.
 There are four primary causes of scoliosis that you should be aware of before seeking treatment for this condition.

 Although most causes of scoliosis are unknown, or idiopathic, there are some cases where scoliosis develops with other conditions.
 These causes include: